gsahlieh/hbr-threejs-website/README.md

 ## Description

-This is a landing page created for Hills Bathroom Renovations mainly using @react-three/fiber, @react-three/drei, @react-spring and three
+This is a landing page created for Hills Bathroom Renovations mainly using @react-three/fiber, @react-three/drei, @react-spring and three.js

 ## Running the Project Locally